Do you have an infant who exhibits any of the following signs or symptoms:

 - Colic, excessive irritability

-Before putting your infant on a reflux medication, consider trying a diet elimination protocol first.
+Before putting your infant on a reflux medication, consider trying an elimination diet first.
 Consider removing the foods you typically eat everyday (e.g., cereal and milk, coffee, orange juice, bread, eggs, etc.) and replace them with foods that you do not normally eat (e.g., quinoa, millet, vegetables and meats that you do not usually eat, etc.).

 See if this improves the severity of your infant’s symptoms.
 If the symptoms improve while on the elimination diet, then you know that you are dealing with a food sensitivity/intolerance/allergy.